 Reskilling is the process of acquiring new skills required to perform a different job role.
 Reskilling ensures that employees remain engaged, motivated, and eager to develop new skills and gain expertise that benefits both the individual and the organization.

-While upskilling and reskilling are often interchangeable as they pertain to skills acquisition at large, they have subtle differences, as listed below:
+While upskilling and reskilling are often considered interchangeable as they pertain to skills acquisition at large, they have differences, as listed below:

 Upskilling | Reskilling |